Longwater1234/WedemyServer/README.md

 ## Frontend & Live Demo

-Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and demo built using Vue 3 and Typescript.
-However, you can still use any frontend-stack with this project.
+Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and live Demo built using Vue 3, Vite and Typescript.
+However, you can still use any frontend stack with this project.
 See the [API Docs](https://github.com/Longwater1234/WedemyServer/wiki/API-Documentation) for this project.

 ## Requirements